Ruby: a programming language

 "Ruby on Rails"

-Gems: Ruby add-ons (called libraries in other languages)
+Gems: Ruby add-ons (called libraries or packages in other languages) you can include in your project

 Ruby files use *.rb extension